MakeSchool-Tutorials/Reddit-On-Rails/P6-Users-Links/content.md

 Pro Tip: don't use migrations in the beginning but simply add/remove column in table, then run `rake db:drop db:create db: migrate` to start over

+### Users as Moderators

+Fine grained Access control

 ### Refactor

 - consolidate views, scaffolds generates a lot of extra stuff.
 - shared views

+Helpers are methods you can define in the files in app/helpers, and they’re made available in your views.
+Helpers are for extracting the logic from the views; views should just be about displaying information.
+Every controller that comes from the controller generator has a corresponding helper, and another helper module exists for the entire application: